skycoin/skywire/mainnet_rules.md

 ### DIY Skyminers

-- Rewards are being paid on a node by node basis wrt. to the uptime requirement of 75%.
+- Rewards are being paid on a node-by-node basis according to the uptime requirement of 75%.
 - Up to eight (8) DIY nodes are being rewarded per user account in the Skywire Whitelisting System.
 - The total amount of DIY rewards is limited by a pool size that is subject to change.